J. William Reynolds: Mayor of Bethlehem

 In 2020, IQE announced that they were shuttering their American headquarters in Bethlehem due to the building be "dilapidated" and moving their office to North Carolina.
 Serfass Construction, a local architect and general contractor purchased their former headquarters and intended to demolish it and construct a six story apartment complex on its site.
 In order to do so the property would need to be rezoned from commercial to residential use, and Reynolds led a push to block this change.
 Citing the CHIPS and Science Act, and the desire for the city to retain a semi-conductor manufacturer, the building is to remain as it is, until a new tenant can be found.

 Around the same time, Reynolds and the city council rejected a partnership with the United States Department of Homeland Security to join the national anti-human trafficking task force.
 Reynolds stated that the reason the city rejected the proposal was due to fear that it would ostracize the largely Puerto Rican population of the city.
 However, the city government has remained open to a proposal to join at a later date.

 At the same time the Reynolds lead search to find a sister city in Puerto Rico picked up, with residents of Bethlehem being able to submit a proposed sister city in an online form.

-Reynolds faced backlash on June 22, when he and Edward Boscola rewrote the permit for discharge points which would allow forever chemicals to be dumped into the Lehigh River.
+Reynolds faced backlash on June 22, 2023, when he and Edward Boscola rewrote the permit for discharge points which would allow forever chemicals to be dumped into the Lehigh River.
 Reynolds and Boscola argued that without the new permit, the chemicals would simply be dumped in a landfill in Lower Saucon Township, but have accepted the protests and vowed to review the language of the permit.

+Reynolds experienced national news coverage in June, 2026, when he criticized Love Island contestant Sean Reifel for leaving his job with the Bethlehem Police Department to appear on the show.